b-jesch/service.kn.switchtimer/README.md

 This service adds items to the context menu of the pvr osd guide window (PVROSDGuide) automatically (add switchtimer, delete all switchtimer).
 Currently the skins Aeon Flex, Destiny and a Confluence Mod from Kodinerds fully supports this service with additional windows but other skins can this service implement too.
 Hints for integration see below here.
 If you aren't a skinner or don't need special windows for editing/deleting switchtimers just ignore the skinners section and install this service as usual.
 All can be done with the context menu of pvr osd guide.

+Also if you call the switchtimer from the addon list directly, you get a list of active timers where you can delete timers from this point.

 Skinners only:

 If you want or need to call this service inside of another window different from PVROSDGuide, use: